aapp1420/BERT-analysis/README.md

 ## Step 3 analysis bert layer embedding:

-There are four main definitions in this part:
+There are four main definitions and two modifying definitions in this part:

 Preprocessing data:

-for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer
+for the following six definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer

 **Four main definition**: